kunalashar25/learn-scala/README.md

 This repo will cover all the concepts required to learn Scala from the scratch

-I have created this repo as a part of self-learning and development activity by referring the Youtube Playlist - [Scala Tutorial](https://www.youtube.com/playlist?list=PLS1QulWo1RIagob5D6kMIAvu7DQC5VTh3)
+I have created this repo as a part of self-learning and development activity by referring the [Youtube Playlist](https://www.youtube.com/playlist?list=PLS1QulWo1RIagob5D6kMIAvu7DQC5VTh3)

 ## Learning Flow
 1. [Create Singleton Object with `main()`](https://github.com/kunalashar25/learn-scala/blob/main/src/main/scala/Object/HelloWorld.scala)